gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

 metadata:
     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : Using Grav with GitHub and Deploy 'twitter:description' : How to use Grav with GitHub and Deploy.
+    'twitter:title' : Using Grav with GitHub Desktop and Deploy 'twitter:description' : How to use Grav with GitHub Desktop and Deploy.
 ---

 As a modern flat-file CMS, [Grav](http:getgrav.org) can take full advantage of today's ecosystem of open and collaborative editing services, such as [GitHub](http://github.com) or [GitLab](http://gitlab.com).
 In this article we will look at how to easily use Grav with GitHub and the automatic deployment service [Deploy](http://www.deployhq.com) to result in a very efficient, open and collaborative workflow.
 No scripting or command line interactions will be required.